 Samurais wore fabric dyed in indigo under their armor, utilizing its antibacterial qualities to protect wounds.
 Indigo was also once used in Japanese firefighters clothing because it is known to be flame resistant, but don’t test this at home (seriously, our indigo-dyed fabrics are cotton and will burn, so don’t even think about it).

-To create the Indigo Geo Print Pillows, MESH works with a dyeing workshop called Little Flower in northern India.
+To create the Indigo Geo Print Pillows and Shibori Scarf, MESH works with a dyeing workshop called Little Flower in northern India.
 Little Flower purchases a natural indigo dye powder from south India and mixes it with hot water and caustic soda.
 The mixture is left to ferment for two days and then strained into lukewarm water to make a dye bath.

 Once the dye has been prepared, artisans use a Japanese resist dyeing technique called shibori to create patterns on cotton fabric.